Opthimo/Webtechnology-Running-FastAPI-as-a-Service-and-testing-it-with-cURL/README.md

 ### Questions

 1. What does the `Restart=always` directive ensure in your systemd service?

+?

 2. How is a user-level service different from a system-level service in `systemd`?

+user-level service depends on a user. system-level service runs in the background of every user.

 3. Why should you always use absolute paths in systemd unit files?

 4. In what ways is `curl` useful for testing RESTful APIs?

+Easy to use, fast and you see the raw data.

 ---